Skip to main content

 Tournament Rules & Regulations

-Any rules not listed on this page will defer to the Major League Baseball rule book also known as "big book rules."
+Central Oregon Baseball follows current WCP/Premier Sports Tournaments rules unless an event-specific rule is listed here.
+Any rule not covered on this page will defer to the Major League Baseball rule book, also known as "big book rules."

 Table of Contents